notjonathanlouis/semantic-pdf-search/README.md

 # semantic-commandline-search
-By Jordan Zedeck and Jonathan Louis a semantic commandline search program for the commandline
+By Jordan Zedeck and Jonathan Louis

+A semantic commandline search program for the commandline